A Busy Day

 After Sergeant James Norton was wounded, Don A. Colvin, a civilian, took charge of the fight.
 He called for everyone to stay on the ground and fight from behind the lower log.
 During this action, private Navin met his end, as one of the warriors hit his mark.
 Their initial attack repulsed the Indians as they took up sniping positions on the bluffs to the southeast, and in the willows that lined War Man Creek.

 The Indians used this cover to retrieve their dead and wounded.
 Then they made their second attack.
 Two defenders were wounded during this assault; J.G.
 Hollister was severely wounded in the chest and died the next day, and Sergeant Norton was again wounded in the shoulder.

 Water and War

-The warriors made to mid-afternoon charges.
+The warriors made two mid-afternoon charges.
 Sweeping down from the bluffs south of the strongpoint, the Indians galloped back and forth along the west side of the corral.
-During this time, a warrior, a warrior, believe to be a medicine man , was shot by George Duncan.
-He was rescued by several by several warriors and carried back to their camp.
+During this time, a warrior, believe to be a medicine man, was shot by George Duncan.
+He was rescued by several warriors and carried back to their camp.